Nildram/cyber-challenge-walkthrough/README.md

 The gets() function reads input from the user and stores that input in the buffer provided as an argument.
 The important part to note is that the gets() function does not check the length of the input provided by the user or the destination buffer into which the input is copied.
 This means that, if the user provides input that exceeds the size of the destination buffer, it will overflow into the adjoining area of memory and overwrite the functions return address.

-### Dynamic Analysis
+### Fuzzing

-Dynamic analysis is the process of analysing the code whilst it is running.
-Typically dynamic analysis will be performed using a debugger or by fuzzing.
-The process of fuzzing involves repeatedly running the program with different input parameters in order to identify any bugs that may be triggered by unexpected user input.
+The process of fuzzing involves repeatedly running the program with different input in order to identify any bugs that may be triggered by unexpected data.

 From static analysis we can guess that the program will crash with an input greater than 256 bytes, but this value may differ depending on how much stack space the compiler allowed.
 We can use fuzzing to determine exactly how many bytes we need to input to break the application.
-We can fuzz the remote 'echo' application with a simple bit of python (remember to change the IP address):
+We can fuzz the remote 'echo' application with a simple bit of python:

 ```python
 #!/usr/bin/env python2